The Lipid Compositions of Plants and Microorganisms

 1. Lipid Class Compositions of Plant Tissues

-The compositions of the lipids of plant tissues have been reviewed [1], and some results are listed in Table 1.
-Those plant tissues that serve as major food materials have received most study obviously.
+Some data for the compositions of the lipids of plant tissues are listed in Table 1, with an emphasis on those plant tissues that serve as major food materials.
 Triacylglycerols tend to be the most abundant class of storage lipid in tissues that are rich in lipids, such as the commercial oil seeds.
 One rare exception is jojoba oil, which consists mainly of wax esters.
 Many storage tissues in plants have starch as the main constituent rather than lipid, and in potato tubers and apples, the complex glycolipids and phospholipids are the only lipids present and at low levels.
-As well as those lipids listed in the table, sterols, sterol esters, acylated sterol glycosides, phytoglycolipids (complex sphingolipids), ceramide, glucosylceramide, phosphatidic acid, N-acylphosphatidylethanolamine and phosphatidylserine, among others, may be present.
+As well as those lipids listed in the table, sterols, sterol esters, acylated sterol glycosides, phytoglycolipids (complex sphingolipids), ceramide, glucosylceramide, phosphatidic acid, N‑acylphosphatidylethanolamine and phosphatidylserine, among others, may be present.
 It should be recognized that seeds and tubers do not have a homogeneous lipid distribution, the endosperm, germ, bran and other organelles each having a distinctive composition.

 As in animal tissues, each of the membranes or organelles in the leaf has a characteristic lipid composition.
 Spinach chloroplasts have received a great deal of attention, because they can be prepared relatively easily for biochemical experiments, and like the intact leaf they contain appreciable amounts of the glycolipids and a smaller proportion of glycerophospholipids.
 In contrast, as in animal tissues, the plasma membrane has a high content of phosphatidylcholine, while the mitochondria contain cardiolipin.
 When phosphorus is limiting as a nutrient, the proportion of glycosyldiacylglycerols relative to phospholipids tends to increase.